javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 ## Overview

-When configuring the plugin, it's helpful to **verify that your [`elements`](../setup/elements.md) setting and [rules](../setup/rules.mdx) are correctly working as expected**.
-The debugging feature provides detailed traces about how the plugin analyzes your files and imports, including information such as:
+Use debugging to verify that your [`elements`](../classification/elements.md) setting and [policies](../policies/policies.mdx) work as expected.
+The debugging feature prints detailed traces about how the plugin analyzes your files and imports, including:

 - File paths being analyzed
 - Assigned descriptions for each file and dependency
-- Rule violations, and which dependency selectors are matching them
+- Rule policy violations, and which dependency selectors matched them

-This can help you troubleshoot configuration issues and ensure your element definitions and rules are correct.
+Each file description is an [**entity**](../classification/classification.md) — the element the file belongs to, the file's categories (from [file descriptors](../classification/files.md)), and the module origin of each dependency.
+This breakdown helps you troubleshoot configuration issues and confirm your element definitions and rule policies are correct.

 ## Enabling Debug Mode